-Above: 1st photo - The pale yellow-green 5-part flowers which spring from a leaf axil in a cluster.
+Above: 1st photo - The pale yellow-green 5-part flowers which spring from a leaf axil in a cluster (a fascicle).
 The calyx is hemispheric shaped (bell shape in flower) with the lower part of the sepal lobes green and upper part yellowish.
 2nd photo - The mature fruit is a glossy black 1/4 inch drupe, which is first green, then red before turning black.

 Below: 1st photo - Fruit in the red stage before turning black.
 2nd photo - the flattened nutlets, usually 2 to each drupe, about 5 to 6 mm long.

-Below: 1st photo - A small plant of Glossy Buckthorn.
-2nd photo - It is common to find drupes in all color stages on a branch.
+Below: It is common to find drupes in all color stages on a branch.

 Below: 1st photo - The leaf has smooth, but sometimes wavy margins and 5 to 10 pair of sunken lateral veins that curve toward the pointed tip.
 2nd photo -the leaf underside is more pale in color with raised veins.

 Notes: Eloise Butler, on June 14, 1922 made the following note in her log: Found full grown Rhamnus frangula [Frangula alnus].
 Probably introduced on May 16, 1913 from Kelsey’s Nurseries in place of Rhamnus alnifolia [Alderleaf Buckthorn]".
 Glossy Buckthorn is found in the U.S. in the NE quadrant from Minnesota eastward, south as far as Tennessee and West Virginia plus a few western states.
 In Canada it is found from Saskatchewan eastward except Labrador and Newfoundland.
 It is listed as a prohibited or restricted noxious weed in five states, including Minnesota.
 Within Minnesota it is known in the metro area counties plus Wabasha, Houston and St. Louis.
 It is native to Europe, Northern Africa and Asia and it was first collected in North America in 1898 in London, Ontario.
 It has spread via the nursery trade which provided it as an ornamental, similar to the other invasive Common Buckthorn - Rhamnus cathartica.

 Like the latter species, Glossy Buckthorn is kept under control by the Garden Staff.